tudor1204/GoogleCloudPlatform/hello-app/cloudshell/tutorial.md

 ```bash
 kubectl get service hello-server
 ```
 From this command's output, copy the Service's external IP address from the `EXTERNAL-IP` column.
+(It may take a minute for the external IP address to show up.
+If the output reads `<pending>`, retry the command.)

 3. View the application from your web browser by using the external IP address with the exposed port:
 ```